feulf/raintpl3/README.md

 Documentation
 -------------
-The documentation of RainTPL is divided in documentation for designers and documentation for developers.
+The documentation of RainTPL is divided in documentation for web designers and documentation for PHP developers.